Visual Prompt Tuning for Test-time Domain Adaptation: Experiments

 \subsection{Experimental setup}

-We evaluate the effectiveness and versatility of DePT in a variety of TTA scenarios, covering two major domain adaptation benchmarks below.

-\textbf{VisDA-C}\quad \citet{visda2017} is a large-scale domain adaptation benchmark that focuses on 12-class synthesis-to-real object recognition task.
+We evaluate the effectiveness and versatility of DePT in a variety of TTA scenarios, covering three major domain adaptation benchmarks. \textbf{VisDA-C} \citep{visda2017} is a large-scale domain adaptation benchmark that focuses on 12-class synthesis-to-real object recognition task.
 We use the training set as the source and the validation set as the target.
-The source domain contains 152k synthetis images generated by rendering 3D models while the target domain has 55k real object images sampled from Microsoft COCO.

-\textbf{DomainNet-126}\quad \citet{peng2019moment} provides images from multiple domains for classification task.
+The source domain contains 152k synthetis images generated by rendering 3D models while the target domain has 55k real images sampled from Microsoft COCO. \textbf{ImageNet-C} \citep{hendrycks2019benchmarking} is a large-scale benchmark to evaluate models' robustness against 15 types of corruptions. \textbf{DomainNet-126} \citep{peng2019moment} provides images from multiple domains for classification task.
 Since the original DomainNet dataset has noisy labels, we follow the previous work \citep{saito2019semi,chen2022contrastive} to use a subset of DomainNet, which contains 126 classes from 4 domains (Real, Sketch, Clipart, Painting).
-Besides one-on-one adaptation, we also explore multi-source adaptation on the DomainNet-126 dataset.

 \textbf{Models}\quad Different from previous works that use ConvNet as the backbone, e.g. ResNet26/50/101, we use ViT-B as a strong backbone network for adaptation.
 We use the model and ImageNet pretrained weight from the timm library \citep{rw2019timm} in our experiments.